Lattice embeddings in percolation: The case of equal dimensions

 The following notation will be used extensively.
-A {\dof colouring} of a set of sites $U\subseteq\Z^d$ is a map $\chi$ from $U$ to a finite set $Q$.
-A site $u\in U$ is said to have {\dof colour} $\chi(u)\in Q$.
+A \textit{coloring} of a set of sites $U\subseteq\Z^d$ is a map $\chi$ from $U$ to a finite set $Q$.
+A site $u\in U$ is said to have \textit{color} $\chi(u)\in Q$.
 We introduce the graph $G(U,\ell^r,k)$ having vertex set $U$ and an edge between $u,v\in U$ if and only if $0<\|u-v\|_r\leq k$.
-An important special case is the {\dof star-lattice} $G^*=G^*_d:=G(\Z^d,\ell^\infty,1)$.
-Given a graph $G$ and a colouring $\chi$ of its vertex set, a $q$-{\dof cluster} (of $\chi$ with respect to $G$) is a connected component in the subgraph of $G$ induced by the set of vertices of colour $q$.
-The {\dof volume} of a cluster is defined to be the number of its sites.
+An important special case is the \textit{star-lattice} $G^*=G^*_d:=G(\Z^d,\ell^\infty,1)$.
+Given a graph $G$ and a coloring $\chi$ of its vertex set, a $q$-\textit{cluster} (of $\chi$ with respect to $G$) is the vertex set of a connected component in the subgraph of $G$ induced by the set of vertices of color $q$.
+The \textit{volume} of a cluster is defined to be the number of its sites.

-We next state the two main ingredients of the proof: a topological result on colouring a cuboid, and a result on existence of random coloured surfaces in the percolation model.
+We next state the two main ingredients of the proof: a topological result on coloring a cuboid and a result on existence of random colored surfaces in the percolation model. \begin{prop}[(Color blocking)] Let $d,n,m$ be positive integers, and consider a coloring